Aymeric Chauprade: "Air Cocaine" affair

-On 20 March 2013, two French passengers were arrested at the Punta Cana airport in the Dominican Republic while they were about to take off with suitcases filled with cocaine.
-The flight was registered as a commercial one and the baggage was checked by the airport security.
+On 20 March 2013, two French pilots were arrested at the Punta Cana airport in the Dominican Republic with suitcases filled with cocaine.
+Their flight was registered as commercial and the baggage was checked by airport security.
 According to the Civil Aviation Law, airplane crews are not responsible for luggage content.
 However, the two pilots of the plane were arrested, with no distinction being made between them and the passengers by the Dominican police.

-Rapidly, a support committee was formed by Air France pilots and former French air force pilots.
-Bruno Odos and Pascal Forret were both former French Air Force pilots, and one was even part of the French strategic nuclear task.
+A support committee of Air France pilots and former French air force pilots was formed.
+In autumn 2014, Chauprade joined the support committee.

-In autumn 2014, Chauprade joined the supporting committee on Christophe Naudin's (Airport Security expert and Criminologist) demand.

 On 15 May 2015, Chauprade posted a video denouncing a justice denial made by the Dominican Republic.
-For a year and a half, the four Frenchmen, without any distinction, have seen their trial reported more than 30 times and had no way to defend themselves.
+For a year and a half, the four Frenchmen had their trial reported more than 30 times without a way to defend themselves.

-In August 2015, at the end of the trial, the 30 Dominican defendants were acquitted, and the 4 Frenchmen were declared guilty and sentenced to 20 years of prison.
-At the end of the trial, the pilots appealed and remained free under surveillance.
+In August 2015, at the end of the trial, the 30 Dominican defendants were acquitted, and the four Frenchmen were declared guilty and sentenced to 20 years of prison.
+The pilots appealed and remained free under surveillance.
 In October, they were extracted.

-The role played by Chauprade in the operation remains blurry.
-Did he facilitate it by his presence in the Dominican Republic while exfiltration took place?
+Chauprade's role in the operation was unclear.

-After the success of the extraction of the two pilots, the Dominican authorities blamed Chauprade and many others without having any evidence.
-Three international arrest warrants were issued by the Dominican Republic against Christophe Naudin, Aymeric Chauprade and Pierre Malinowski.

-Being unable to present any criminal charge, the Dominican Republic fabricated charges against them for "people smuggling and trafficking in human beings".

-In June 2018, Chauprade was informed by Interpol that he had no investigation opened against him after the exfiltration of two French pilots from the Dominican Republic.
+After extraction of the two pilots, international arrest warrants were issued by the Dominican Republic against Chauprade, Christophe Naudin, and Pierre Malinowski for "people smuggling and trafficking in human beings".
+In June 2018, Chauprade was informed by Interpol that he had no investigation opened against him.